Need to feed the family in a hurry?

 2. Don’t make casseroles… make casseroles

 Remember, keeping it simple isn’t baking a breakfast casserole while trying to get ready for work and get the kids off to school.
 However, there’s a flip side!
 Making casseroles ahead for future use is brilliant.
 If you discover extra cooking time over the weekend to make that breakfast casserole, you are set for days!
-Just heat a slice and serve with fruit for a super quick and easy breakfast.
+Just heat a slice and serve with fruit for a super quick, healthy, and easy breakfast.